GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### They were saying computers deal with numbers.
-This was absolutely nonsense.
-Computers deal with arbitrary information of any kind.
+> ### Then Apple went public toward the end of 1980.
+All of a sudden, all these people I was working with were millionaires.
 >
-> ~ *Ted Nelson*
+> ~ *Andy Hertzfeld*

 ---
 ## 🏎 Quick Facts